christopher-silvey/Beckin-Google-Injector/readme.txt

 No. Beckin Google Injector only injects tracking scripts.
 It does not add visible elements to your site’s front end.

 == Changelog ==

+= 1.0.5 =
+* Removed `.gitignore` from the distributed plugin so hidden files are not shipped.
+* Fixed the plugin header "Domain Path" warning by ensuring the `languages` directory exists and matches the header value.
+* Reduced the readme tag list to 5 tags to satisfy the WordPress readme parser and Plugin Check.

 = 1.0.4 =
 * Ran phpcbf with the WordPress coding standard across all plugin files to normalize formatting, spacing, and docblocks.